GarysCorner/NewOrleansElevation/README.md

 ![New Orleans 10m Elevation Map](output/NewOrleans10m.jpg)

-You can download the raw data produced by ProcessLidar.ipynb from my requester pays S3 bucket s3://requesterpays.garyscorner.net/datasets/NewOrleansElevation/
+You can download the raw data produced by ProcessLidar.ipynb and PostProcessLidar.ipynb from my requester pays S3 bucket s3://requesterpays.garyscorner.net/datasets/NewOrleansElevation/

 [How to download from a requester pays bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ObjectsinRequesterPaysBuckets.html)